faceyspacey/rudy/docs/respond-modules.md

 - **that descendant components within the same module also are informed of the state slice they have access to, which is due to our babel compilation time implementation that will be described in the next section**

 Actions like `actions.checkout.openCart` (which of course correspond to he `OPEN_CART` route and action type) are however available throughout the whole app, in order to facilitate key capabilities like linking between modules!

-> currently we're undecided as to whether only higher modules can access actions, or if *all* modules can.
-Possibly just higher, and lower modules must be passed such actions as props.

 **Lastly**, our module's components are automatically code split via our `<Route />` component: